 docker exec to start a shell inside the container:

 -t option opens up a terminal, and the

-/bin/bash options opens a bash shell to the running container.
-Be sure to use the ID for your container.
+/bin/bash opens a bash shell to the running container.

-You will see a bash prompt for the container similar to:
+You will then see a bash prompt for the container similar to:

-From here, you can work from the command prompt.
+From here, you can work from the command prompt inside your container.
 Keep in mind, however, that unless you are in a directory that is saved as part of a data volume, your changes will disappear as soon as the container is restarted.
-Another caveat is that most Docker images are created with very minimal Linux installs, so some of the command line utilities and tools you are used to may not be present.
+Also, remember that most Docker images are created with very minimal Linux installs, so some of the command line utilities and tools you are used to may not be present.